Support our work by becoming our Patron! Learn More

 The duty chart/roasters specify to make for an even share of duties, the roaster should be rotated every five weeks.
 Duty roasters must be simple in format, easy to interpret, clearly written, and displayed on the staff notice board at least a week in advance

 Duty Roster is usually prepared by the supervisors and then authorized by the HOD / Manager of the department.
-The approved Duty rosters are then placed on the notice board on each department.
-Staffs are not allowed to make any changes on the duty rosters, if any changes required then the same has to be approved by the HOD / Manager.
+The approved Duty rosters are then placed on the notice board of each department.
+Staff are not allowed to make any changes to the duty rosters, if any changes are required then the same has to be approved by the HOD / Manager.

 Common work shifts in the hotel are: